This tax guide provides an overview of the indirect tax system and rules to be aware of for doing business in Serbia.

 • the transaction must be taxable supply

 There are three rates of VAT that are applied to goods and services in Serbia: the standard rate of 20%, the reduced rate of 10% and the zero rate.
-In addition, some goods and services are exempted from the tax.
+In addition, some goods and services are exempted from VAT.
 Businesses that make exempt supplies are unable to claim all of the input tax that they incur, so the VAT paid to suppliers will be a ‘real’ cost.

 It is also important to note the interaction between VAT and Customs duty.
 Customs duty is levied at the place where goods are imported into Serbia.
-It is levied in order to bring the cost

-of goods produced outside the country up to the same level as those produced within it.
+It is levied in order to bring the cost of goods produced outside the country up to the same level as those produced within it.
 Once duty (and VAT) has been paid by the importer, the goods are in ‘free circulation’ and they can then be released for use in the home market.

 Unlike other indirect taxes, such as VAT, once duty has been paid it is not usually recoverable by the importer.
 It therefore represents a bottom line cost to the importing business if it cannot be passed on in higher prices.
 It is therefore very important to ensure that the correct rate of duty is applied.
 VAT is charged on the value of the importation, including any custom duty.

-A ‘person’ who either makes or intends to make taxable supplies of goods or services in the course of its business must register for VAT, from the moment when total supplies for the previous 12 month exceeds a threshold of 8 million RSD (approximately €60,000).
-When calculating the threshold, it must be considered total amount of all taxable supplies and those exempt (with the right to deduct input tax), except amount of supply of equipment and facilities for the business purpose, which have been made by the taxpayer during the previous 12 month period.
+A ‘person’ who either makes or intends to make taxable supplies of goods or services in the course of its business must register for VAT, from the moment when total supplies for the previous 12 month exceeds a threshold of 8 million RSD (approximately €68,000).
+When calculating the threshold, it must be considered total amount of all taxable supplies and those exempt with the right to input tax deduction (except amount of supply of equipment and facilities for the business purpose), which have been made by the taxpayer during the previous 12 month period.

 For these purposes, a ‘person’ includes any entity, which fulfils the conditions imposed by the definition of taxpayer.